 Visitors can expect a warm welcome, wholesome food and a place to unwind at Runwayskiln café, Marloes Sands.

 Nestled on the very western edge of Pembrokeshire, Runwayskiln café and accommodation is being lovingly reimagined by locals Charlie Langrick and Claire Pepperell, who took on the lifestyle and business venture following the National Trust’s search for new tenants in 2017.

 " We’re really proud to be the new tenants at Runwayskiln.
 We’re excited to be working with the National Trust and local producers and growers to provide a brand new food and accommodation offer. "

 A flavour of the menu

-The rustic café, which overlooks the iconic Marloes Sands, is the first phase of the coastal site to open to visitors and will serve fresh, locally sourced and seasonal dishes designed for sharing.
+The rustic café, which overlooks the iconic Marloes Sands, is the first phase of the coastal site to open to visitors and serves fresh, locally sourced and seasonal dishes designed for sharing.

 It’s all about a flavour of the area, from Little Haven crab cakes with sorrel mayonnaise to slow cooked Pembrokeshire lamb in a wholemeal pitta with sumac, mint and harissa.

-The menu will feature meat, seafood, vegetarian and vegan options, as well as serving a variety of drinks and sweet treats such as cream teas and hot waffles with ice cream.
+The menu features meat, seafood, vegetarian and vegan options, as well as serving a variety of drinks and sweet treats such as cream teas and hot waffles with ice cream.

 Drop-ins are welcome, but groups of 6 or more are advised to book in advance on 01646 636545.